JamesSWiggins/ohdsi-cfn/README.md

 5. You can watch as CloudFormation builds out your OHDSI environment.
 A CloudFormation deployment is called a *stack*.
 The parent stack creates several child stacks depending on the parameters you provided.
 When all the stacks have reached the green CREATE_COMPLETE status, as shown in the screenshot following, then the OHDSI architecture has been deployed.
 Select the **Outputs** tab to find your OHDSI environment URLs.
 ![alt-text](https://github.com/JamesSWiggins/ohdsi-cfn/blob/master/images/click_outputs.gif "Clicking OHDSI Urls")

+### Troubleshooting Deploym

 ### Ongoing Operations
-At this point, you have a fully functioning and robust REDCap environment to begin using.
+At this point, you have a fully functioning and robust OHDSI environment to begin using.
 Following are some helpful points to consider regarding how to support this environment on-going.

 #### Web Security
 Consider implementing a [AWS Web Application Firewall (WAF)](https://aws.amazon.com/waf/) in front of your REDCap application to help protect against common web exploits that could affect availability, compromise security or consume excessive resources.
 You can use AWS WAF to create custom rules that block common attack patterns, such as SQL injection or cross-site scripting.
 Learn more in the whitepaper ["Use AWS WAF to Mitigate OWASP’s Top 10 Web Application Vulnerabilities"](https://d0.awsstatic.com/whitepapers/Security/aws-waf-owasp.pdf) .
 You can deploy AWS WAF on either Amazon CloudFront as part of your CDN solution or on the Application Load Balancer (ALB) that was deployed as a part of this solution.